-Google’s Core Web Vials will be major criteria for websites showing up in search results, top stories, and other places.
+Google’s Core Web Vials will be a major criterion for websites showing up in search results, top stories, and other places.
 So, to improve your WordPress site speed, it’s advisable to strictly adhere to these practices if you want your site to be continually seen easily by online searchers.

 Of course, you know what that means to your online business.
 If searchers or visitors don’t stumble on your site, there’s no way for your site to generate leads that will turn into customers.

-Don’t only rely on your content optimization, endeavor to improve your site speed and performance also.
+Don’t only rely on your content optimization, endeavour to improve your site speed and performance also.